navidebra/Asian-Basketball-Analysis/README.md

 This structure can only be used for FIBA international events, collected from the official website available publicly.
 The teams game by game data needs to be collected and aggregated in one excel file for the program to be used.
-The visualization covers only Attempts and Points share of total Attempts including Free Throws and Total Points to depict teams play style in each tournament for comparison
+The visualization covers only Attempts share of total Attempts including Free Throws to depict teams play style in each tournament for comparison

 # Libraries Used
 The following python libraries were used in this project.